 “I need to snap out of this, I desperately wanna communicate with you guys instead of pretending everything is okay.
 I’m not used to any other way!!”

 She continued, “Cancel club is a fascinating thing and I have learned a whollllle lot.
 Only a few understand it and it’s impossible to know til you’re in it.
 And it’s hard to talk about it in that sense because obviously you sound whiney when you’ve clearly done something wrong.
 It just sucks.”

 “There is no winning.
 But there never is here anyhow,” she added.
 I just needed an honest moment with you because I’m just…tired of being sick with myself all day.”

 Anybody who alleges another person in the online community should end their lives needs to be held immediately accountable.
-But should that someone be “cancelled”?
+But should that someone be “canceled”?
 And does a disgusting and ignorant comment made years ago cancel out the positive attributes a (seemingly more woke) person possesses today?
-There is never any excuse for suggesting someone’s life isn’t worth living anymore.
-But we need to be careful, because the act of cancelling someone could indeed be as dangerous as the comment they first posted.
+There is never any excuse for suggesting someone’s life isn’t worth living.
+But we need to be careful, because the act of canceling someone could indeed be as dangerous as the comment they first posted.